 A College is a type of Educational Institution which offers higher education and grant degrees accordingly.
 India has one of the largest 'Higher Education System in the World'.
 In fact it is the 'Third Largest in the World'.
 Colleges are often a part of a university or are affiliated with a University.
 Just like other Indian Institutions, Colleges are also either government owned or private owned.
 Colleges provide a host of courses in various disciplines like Arts, Science, Engineering etc. Minimum qualification for admission to Colleges is 12th pass.
 Admission to all professional education colleges is done through all-India common admission tests of which the JEE (Main), JEE (Advanced), CAT and CPMT are the most popular ones.
 The engineering education and business Institutes are monitored and accredited by the All India Council for Technical Education (AICTE) while medical education is monitored and accredited by the Medical Council of India (MCI).
 Similarly, agriculture education and research is monitored by the Indian Council for Agriculture Research.

-Universities - University is also an Institution of Higher Learning, just like a College, but having a much wider platfrom, both in Academics and Infrastructure.
+University is also an Institution of Higher Learning, just like a College, but having a much wider platfrom, both in Academics and Infrastructure.
 Universities offer the highest level of education in India.
 Universities are self-accrediting institutions and as such they design and approve their own courses.
 There are various types of universities in India such as single or multi faculty, teaching or affiliating, teaching cum affiliating, and single campus or multi campus.
 Normally, most of the universities are Affiliating universities, which prescribe the instruction of the courses to the Affiliated Colleges.
 The standard of determining and maintaining standards in Universities, is done by UGC.
 UGC is statutory body under an Act of Parliament which also provides funds to institutions of higher education.
 University courses offer students the opportunity to obtain undergraduate, Honours and Masters degrees in addition to Graduate Diplomas, Graduate Certificates and Doctorates.
-As of 2009, India has 20 central universities, 215 state universities, 100 deemed universities, 5 institutions established and functioning under the State Act, and 13 institutes which are of national importance.
+As of May 2014, there 312 State Universities, 129 Deemed-to-be, 45 Central Universities and 173 Private Universities.

-IIM's - IIM stands for Indian Institutes of Management.
+IIM stands for Indian Institutes of Management.
 They are also known as 'Business Schools' because they provide education related to business oriented activities.
 IIM's are also types of Autonomous Universities specialising in management education.
 These also have been declared as 'Institutes of National Importance' by the Parliament of India.
-All in all there are 6 such Institutes and 7 more are under the map.
+All in all there are 13 such Institutes (Six New are being established from 2015-16 session).
 Indian Institutes of Management also conduct Entrance Test for admission.
 This test is known as Common Admission Test or CAT.
 And to 'Bell this CAT' is an arduous task in itself, let alone the course.
 And as if this is not enough, scoring high in the CAT is not enough to get a seat in an IIM; one also needs to perform well in the group discussions and personal interview.
 Human Power is a great nation builder.
 They are valuable resources for the development of a country.
 And if this, Human Power is intellectually endowed, then that country is aimed at becoming a Super Power.
 But what makes people intellectually capable? the answer is Education.
 This education is imparted in Educational Institutions.
 So it wouldn't be incorrect to say that 'Institutions impairing education lay the foundation of a Super Nation'.
 India is one of the topmost countries, which leads in the education sector.
 No doubt, that Indian professionals, especially Doctors and Engineers, are in great demand overseas.
 Not only this, they are counted amongst the best in the world.
 The number of Educational Institutes in India is on the rise with each passing year, especially in higher education system.
-These number translate into 17000 Colleges, 20 Central Universities, 217 State Universities, 106 Deemed Universities and 13 Institutes of National importance.
-This number is going to rise with the the setting up of 30 more Central Universities, 8 new IITs, 7 IIMs and 5 new Indian Institutes of Science.
+These number translate into over 35000 Colleges, 44 Central Universities, 306 State Universities, 129 Deemed Universities and 67 Institutes of National importance (as of 2014).
+This number is going to rise with the the setting up of more Central Universities, new IITs, IIMs and Indian Institutes of Science.
 With education increasingly becoming the primary determinant of overall development in the emerging knowledge economy, Institutions in India play a pivotal role.